yoav-klein/kubernetes/services/README.md

 * The spec of the Service contains a `selector` field.
 This determines which Pods will belong to this Service.
 * ports[i].port - this is the port that the Service exposes.
 Clients communicating with the Service will use port 80
 * ports[i].targetPort - this is the port that the Service is routing traffic to.
 So this is the port that the applications in the Pods should be listening on.
-* It's completely arbitrary that in this example we use 80 for both, they could be different of course.

-Now let's see the Endpoints for our Service:
+Now let's see the Endpoints object that was created for our Service:
 ```
 $ kubectl get endpoints svc-clusterip
 NAME            ENDPOINTS                                                AGE